When the Wind Blows (comics): Film

 The book was made into an animated film by director Jimmy Murakami in 1986.
 The couple are voiced by Sir John Mills and Dame Peggy Ashcroft.
 The soundtrack consists of songs, many with an anti-nuclear theme, by prominent rock musicians and groups, including Roger Waters, Genesis and David Bowie.

 Radio

 There was also a BBC Radio 4 dramatisation in 1983, with the voices of Peter Sallis and Brenda Bruce, directed by John Tydeman.
 The programme won the Broadcasting Press Guild award for the most outstanding radio programme of 1983.

+A Hungarian-language version was broadcast on Kossuth Rádió in Hungary in 1988, with Imre Sinkovits voicing Jim and Klári Tolnay voicing Hilda.

 Stage

-A stage version, created at around the same time, has been performed several times since.
+When the Wind Blows was adapted for the stage in 1983 by Samuel French Inc., one year after its original comic publication.
+Concord Theatrics, the parent company to Samuel French Inc., has gone on to adapt other books to plays, such as Animal Farm by George Orwell.
+The earliest known date for script publication is December 1, 1983, and it has since been performed several times.